Frequently asked questions

 Am I able to use an Active Kids voucher towards the payment of term fees?

-To use the Active Kids voucher to pay Rainbow Club fees:
+To use the Active Kids or First Lap voucher to pay Rainbow Club fees:

-What code do I use for Rainbow Club in the NDIS planner?
+What code do I use for Rainbow Club in the NDIS plan?

-Many of our members have managed to use funding from the NDIS categories below:
+Many of our members are able to use funding from the NDIS categories below:

 Category: Core Supports

-Support Item Name: Community, social and recreational activities
+Support Item Name: access Community, Social and Rec activities

 Category: Capacity Building